GER Class S56

 The GER Class S56 was a class of steam locomotives designed by James Holden for the Great Eastern Railway.
 Together with some rebuilt examples of GER Class R24, they passed to the London and North Eastern Railway at the grouping in 1923, and received the LNER classification J69.

 History

 The Class S56 were a development of the Class R24, being almost identical, apart from higher boiler pressure and larger water tanks.
 Twenty were built in 1904 at Stratford Works.
+They were designed for the London suburban passenger trains of the GER.